 143 years after the first children pressed their noses against Macy’s inaugural Christmas window, festive window dressing is still as much of a Christmas tradition as the turkey and the tree.
-From glitz and glam to understated elegance, Christmas window displays give brands the opportunity to show off, tempt, and when done right, bring a touch of magic to the annual shopping spree.
+From glitz and glam to understated elegance, Christmas window display design gives brands the opportunity to show off, tempt, and when done right, bring a touch of magic to the annual shopping spree.

-In this post, we’re delving into the history of the Christmas window (and sharing one of our favourite JUSTSO window designs too.)
+In this post, we’re delving into the history of the Christmas window (and sharing one of our favourite JUSTSO window display design too.)